ESCOMP/HEMCO_CESM/README.md

 :book: Reference: [Lin et al., 2021](https://gmd.copernicus.org/articles/14/5487/2021/gmd-14-5487-2021.html)

+:envelope: Maintainer: [Haipeng Lin](https://github.com/jimmielin) (hplin@seas.harvard.edu).
+Please post an issue or pull request in this repository if your request is code-related.

 ## How to checkout and use:
 Currently HEMCO can only operate on a slightly modified version of CAM.
 The corresponding [pull request](https://github.com/ESCOMP/CAM/pull/560) is currently under discussion.

 **Warning: Unsupported CAM development code is unsupported.
 You have been warned.**

-The forked repository contains `[hemco]` as an external to be deployed inside CAM in `cam/src/hemco`.
+The forked repository contains this repository as an external (`[hemco]`) to be deployed inside CAM in `cam/src/hemco`.

 ## Main components:
 * `/HEMCO/src/`: Contains the source for the [HEMCO emissions component](https://github.com/geoschem/HEMCO), imported using `manage_externals` (see `Externals_HCO.cfg`)